Nilhcem/nilhcem.github.io/_posts/2019-03-02-cloud-iot-core-and-kubernetes.md

 We will be using the MQTT bridge, which means that our microcontroller code will need an MQTT client, and a way to generate a JWT from a given private key.
 We could write some code for that, but hopefully some very lightweight libraries and SDKs already exist to speed up and simplify the integration between a device and Cloud IoT Core.

-The recommended way to connect a device to Google Cloud IoT Core is to use the [Cloud IoT Device SDK][cloud-iot-device-sdk], which consists of client libraries written in Embedded C that enable developers to securely connect, provision, and manage devices with Cloud IoT Core.
+The recommended way to connect a device to Google Cloud IoT Core is to use the **[Cloud IoT Device SDK][cloud-iot-device-sdk]**, which consists of client libraries written in Embedded C that enable developers to securely connect, provision, and manage devices with Cloud IoT Core.

-If, like here, you are writing some Arduino C code, the easiest approach is to use the [google-cloud-iot-arduino][google-cloud-iot-arduino] library.
+You can find on [this repository][cloud-iot-device-sdk-esp32-sample] a sample project that demonstrates how to use the Cloud IoT Device SDK on the ESP32, using ESP-IDF (FreeRTOS), if you are interested.

+In this blog post, we won't be using the Cloud IoT SDK though, as there is an easier way to integrate Cloud IoT Core to an Arduino project, by using the [google-cloud-iot-arduino][google-cloud-iot-arduino] and the [arduino-mqtt][arduino-mqtt] libraries.

-In the setup, we will call the `setupCloudIoT` to setup the Wi-Fi, the device time, and to start an MQTT client.
+After importing the Arduino libraries, we will call the `setupCloudIoT` to setup the Wi-Fi, the device time, and to start an MQTT client.
 In the main loop, we need to maintain the MQTT connection, and call `publishTelemetry` every minute to send temperature + humidity data to Cloud IoT Core:

 ```c